Reach-VJ/root/Hibernate/ReadmeHibernate.md

    **Many to Many relation Annotaion details**

-   * Course has many studetns.
+   * Course has many students.
    * Student has many courses.
    * Join table to maintain ManyToMany relation.